trinhvanminh/lunar-newyear/README.md

 Page 1: Input your name

-Page 2: Display nine envelopes
+Page 2: Display eight envelopes

 - Including 1 bag for configuring the puzzle, decoding, receiving 1 cup of coffee and sending email notification to email 1 bag to go to the next page